 Now we know how a dehumidifier works, removing excess moisture in the air we look to understand exactly how that is beneficial within our homes.
 Here are the many dehumidifier benefits and advantages that make this such a valuable investment for the well-being of your home.

-Because the primary function is to remove moisture from the air the obvious major benefit from using a dehumidifier is combating mold.
+Because the primary function is to remove moisture from the air and therefore reduce humidity in the home the obvious major benefit of using a dehumidifier is combating mould.

-"A dehumidifier helps households by removing condensation, stopping mold from forming and preventing damp smells, mildew and damage to soft furnishings, which can be costly to repair or replace."
+"A dehumidifier helps households by removing condensation, stopping mould from forming and preventing damp smells, mildew and damage to soft furnishings, which can be costly to repair or replace."

 2. Improving general air quality